jaredjamila/basic_system_info/README.md

-# a Short python program that displays System info of the computer running it.
+Short python program that displays System info of the computer running it.
-Basic